Xatunix/mlb-led-scoreboard/README.md

 - Changed news fetching to 15 minute intervals
 - Changed max number of stories to 7 per feed
 - Added today's date permanently to news screen
-- Added Joe Posnanski's Blog https://joeblogs.joeposnanski.com/ (and related configuration in .config files)
+- Added Joe Posnanski's Blog https://joeblogs.joeposnanski.com/ (and related configuration in .config files) (DISABLED CURRENTLY)
 - Added The Athletic MLB News (attached to MLB Trade Rumors configuration in .config file)
 - Added ALL team MLBTR news to display before specific team news (attached to MLB Trade Rumors configuration in .config file)
 - Modified some weather icons for baseballishness (Sun and Moon)
-- Coded but commented out: Added a light boarder effect that shines the edges of the board, different per day (cycles on approximately every 5 minutes, then stays off for 10)
+- Coded but commented out: Added a light boarder effect that shines the edges of the board, different per day (cycles on approximately every 5 minutes, then stays off for 10) (DISABLED CURRENTLY)

 Standings:
 - Modified colors for readability
 - Used bottom line of board (currently filled with background color) to indicate current standings being shown (AL = Left Half, NL = Right half, Color on Left side = West, Middle = Central, Right = East, Dotted line = WC)

 Game Display (background files data/plays.py, data/game.py):
 - Changed game refresh from default of 10 to 7 (found this increased play outputs)